Coronavirus (COVID-19): symptoms and testing

 Book a COVID-19 test

-You need to complete a COVID-19 Self-assessment to book a test, even if you don’t have symptoms.
-You can call 811 for assessment if you’re unable to complete the COVID-19 Self-assessment online (or to speak with a nurse).
+You can book a COVID-19 test, even if you don’t have symptoms.
+You can call 811 if you’re unable to book a test online (or to speak with a nurse).

 Testing for essential travel